-Hedberg and Ringstrom construct their tracks with great care, blending ambient trance, beatless ambient, electro and Euro ambient-techno elements with patches of static, garbled radio transmissions and disembodied voice bytes.
+Hedberg and Segerstad construct their tracks with great care, expertly blending elements of ambient trance, beatless ambient, electro-dub and breaks with patches of static, garbled radio transmissions and disembodied voice bytes.
 The collision of genre patterns often works brilliantly.

 Carbon Based Lifeforms

 - Hydroponic Garden (2003, Ultimae/Leftfield)

 - World Of Sleepers (2006, Ultimae/Leftfield)

 Reviewed by Mike G

 Since its inception in 2000, French-based underground label Ultimae Records has been setting the global standard for what could broadly be called ambient trance and its various genre spin-offs.
 For a broad view of the label check out the superb various-artist collections of the Fahrenheit Project series (2001-2007); for a close-up of individual talent on Ultimae look no further than Swedish duo Johannes Hedberg and Daniel Segerstad, aka Carbon Based Lifeforms.

 Carbon Based Lifeforms earliest releases were several self-published albums originally issued through the old MP3.com portal and since reissued by the band.
 Listening to them now it's clear at that point that the various elements of their sound were still coalescing.